saksham-arora/DockerPostgres/README.md

-# DH_TakeHome
-Assignment on Postgres and Docker.
+Working with Postgres and Docker.

 1. Setup to be done using docker.
 2. Pull postgres image from the hub.docker.